skikawa/skiCustomHomePage/README.md

 ```
 Github Actions
 > fork the repo
-> download the zip and upload it to your server
+> and download the zip and upload it to your server